BaoBao0926/BaoBao0926.github.io/_pages/about.md

         </div>

         <p class="research-description">
-          AlexCapsNet integrates convolutional feature extraction with capsule networks for robust image classification.
-The model is designed to improve recognition performance when images contain complex or noisy backgrounds.
+          AlexCapsNet integrates AlexNet-based deep feature extraction with CapsNet to improve classification on complex images with background noise.
+Across MNIST, Fashion-MNIST, SVHN, and CIFAR-10, it achieves accuracies of 99.66%, 93.27%, 95.33%, and 83.67%, outperforming the original CapsNet by an average of 5.16% accuracy.
+Experiments on seven datasets further show that removing  CapsNet's reconstruction module improves robustness on datasets containing complex backgrounds.
         </p>

         <div class="research-links">